Q: What is Ancient Ways?

 Q: So, what is your focus this year?

 A: Learning and preserving traditional cultures takes two forms: bringing direct help to indigenous peoples through humanitarian aid projects, and bringing knowledge and appreciation of their cultures to new audiences.
-Our direct humanitarian work occurs in Zimbabwe and Peru at this time, with most attention being given to 6 villages in rural Mhondoro, Zimbabwe.
+Our direct humanitarian work occurs in Zimbabwe at this time, with most attention being given to 6 villages in rural Mhondoro, Zimbabwe.
 We share what we are learning from indigenous cultures through classes, sales of authentic art, and group music performances.

 Q: How do music classes further the goals of Ancient Ways?